igankevich/base32-fs/README.md

 Besides that the crate
 - uses only lowercase letters instead of uppercase as the most common representation of hashes;
 - doesn't use padding characters;
-- doesn't change the sorting order of the encoded data.
+- doesn't change the sorting order of the encoded data;
+- doesn't use lookup table when decoding.

 ## Usage